 This is a simple enriched dough made with pumpkin puree.
 An enriched dough generally means the dough has a higher concentration of fats, sugar, and dairy.
 This dough produces a super soft interior with a tender crumb.
 It’s often termed ‘billowy” as the dough is so soft that it just billows and pulls apart so tenderly.

-How To Make Pumpkin Buns with Herb Butter
+How to Make Pumpkin Buns with Herb Butter

 - Gather and measure the ingredients to make the pumpkin dough.